365businessdev/docs/docs/en-us/licensing/license-management/activate-license.md

 This step is only necessary if you previously selected the **Credit Card** payment method.

 <div class="alert alert-info">
+    <i class="fa-duotone fa-solid fa-circle-info fa-xl"></i>
+	<strong>Info</strong>
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> The payment authorization step is only necessary once and may be skipped if a valid payment method is already stored.
+	The payment authorization step is only necessary once and may be skipped if a valid payment method is already stored.
 </div>

 1. A new browser window for payment authorization will open.